Envoy-VC/zk-dnssec/README.md

 Mode can be one of the following:

-- `core`: Generate a STARK proof using the Core backend.
+- `core`: Generate a Core SP1 STARK proof.
-- `compressed`: Generate a STARK proof using the Compressed backend.
+- `compressed`: Generate a Compressed SP1 STARK proof.
 - `groth16`: Generate a Groth16 proof.
 - `plonk`: Generate a PLONK proof.